Free home visits

 For instance, most IIC hearing aids offer features like feedback suppression and wind noise reduction for outdoor clarity, as well as a music mode for clearer musical notes without feedback or distortion.

-Often hearing aids can become troublesome and the components can start to malfunction through wear and tear and when they are reaching the end of their lifespan.
+Often hearing aids can become troublesome and the components can start to malfunction through wear and tear when they are reaching the end of their lifespan.
 This might be a sign to think about upgrading your existing devices to more current technology.
 Discuss your concerns and other hearing aid options available with your audiologist.

 In today's age of advanced technology, most modern hearing aids come equipped with automatic feedback cancellation features.
 However, whistling issues can still arise.